 About Pennsylvania’s Health Insurance Marketplace

-Pennsylvania will transition to a fully state-based exchange (SBE) next year for the 2021 open enrollment period.
-Estimates project that running a full SBE will cost $25 million a year.
+Estimates project that running a full state-based exchange will cost $25 million a year.
 This figure is far less than the $95 million Pennsylvania paid to use the federal exchange in 2018.

 The cost savings will fund a new reinsurance program designed to make Pennsylvania health insurance more affordable.
 The reinsurance program, called Act 42, was signed into law on July 2, 2019, by Governor Tom Wolf.